Student Progression Plan

 Course Grade Criteria

 - Middle school courses require a district semester exam or a state End of Course (EOC) exam, with the exception of Career Research and Decision Making and specialized electives.
-Weighting of semester exams is specific to the course and ranges from 15% to 30%.
+District exams are weighted at 25% of the semester grade; EOC exams are weighted at 30%.
 Refer to the Middle School, Grade Calculation Chart section for additional information.

 - The semester final grade is calculated by converting the two quarter grades and the district scaled semester exam to quality points, which are weighted and averaged.
-Beginning with the 2018-2019 school year, students are required to meet the following criteria to pass a semester course:
+For courses that do not require an exam, the two quarter grades are converted to quality points and averaged.

 - score a B or higher on the semester exam grade (refer to the grade calculation chart).